-Miss Pryke's creed, was all creed: she was fond of holding argumentations upon a few points on which she considered herself to have attained more light than the generality of plain Christians.
+To these qualifications Miss Pryke added a flaming profession of religion.
+She was one of the very few inhabitants of this town who appeared to pay any serious regard to it; and among those pious, simple people, who possessed little of the wisdom or knowledge of this world, she passed for a pattern of zeal and sanctity.
+Miss Pryke's creed was all creed: she was fond of holding argumentations upon a few points on which she considered herself to have attained more light than the generality of plain Christians.
 She appeared to take little interest in the practical parts of Christianity, about which there is no controversy; and upon those who made any thing more than a distant or casual reference to these subjects, she readily bestowed her enlightened pity.
 They were "persons in the dark;" and if they were ministers, they were "blind leaders of the blind," and knew nothing of the gospel.
 She valued comfort much above consistency, and was more observant of her frames than of her temper.

-She could quote Scripture with great facility; but was fonder of hearing it allegorized than explained.
-She had by rote the whole string of those phrases, and particular modes of expression which pass current among some good people, and which, although frequently used with the utmost sincerity, are very far from being evidences of it.
+She could quote Scripture with great facility: but was fonder of hearing it allegorized than explained.
+She had by rote the whole string of those phrases and particular modes of expression which pass current among some good people, and which, although frequently used with the utmost sincerity, are very far from being evidences of it.

-Susannah Davy, was a person of a very different description: she was an humble, serious, and superior young woman.
+Susannah Davy was a person of a very different description: she was an humble, serious, and superior young woman.

-Her father was an alehouse-keeper, a profane,
+Her father was an alehouse keeper, a profane, violent man; he scoffed at religion, and had treated his daughter with great severity since she became acquainted with its value.
+But she submitted to his harsh treatment with patience and meekness, and conducted herself in his riotous house with such strict propriety that she was respected by the lowest who frequented it.

-violent man; he scoffed at religion, and had treated his daughter with great severity since she became acquainted with its value.
-But she submitted to his harsh treatment with patience and meekness, and conducted herself in his riotous house with such strict propriety, that she was respected by the lowest who frequented it.
+Whenever she could be spared from the business below, she took refuge from the disorderly company in the kitchen, in her quiet chamber; where, with her Bible and a very few good books, she passed many a tranquil and happy hour.

-Whenever she could be spared from the business below, she took refuge from the disorderly company in the kitchen, in her quiet chamber; where with her Bible, and a very few good books, she passed many a tranquil and happy hour.
+She had a pleasing, intelligent face; and while

-She had a pleasing, intelligent face; and while her manners were perfectly unassuming, there was a dignified reserve in her deportment.
+her manners were perfectly unassuming, there was a dignified reserve in her deportment.
 Her dress was neat and plain.
 She had that nice sense of propriety, which secured her from the vulgarity of dressing beyond her station.

-She shewed that she respected herself, by her uniformly respectful behaviour towards her superiors; and the circumstance of the ladies she was now introduced to being her fellow Christians, did not dispose her to forget what was due to them.
-She had read, that superiors are "not to be despised because they are brethren:" and she felt no inclination to practise that unbecoming familiarity, which in some instances has proved a hinderance to profitable Christian intercourse between the brother of high and of low degree.
+She showed that she respected herself, by her uniformly respectful behaviour towards her superiors: and the circumstance of the ladies she was now introduced to being her fellow Christians, did not dispose her to forget what was due to them.
+She had read, that superiors are "not to be despised because they are brethren:" and she felt no inclination to practise that unbecoming familiarity which, in some instances, has proved a hindrance to profitable Christian intercourse between the brother of high and of low degree.